 GeneCards Summary for RBL1 Gene

-RBL1 (Retinoblastoma-Like 1) is a Protein Coding gene.
-Diseases associated with RBL1 include retinoblastoma and unilateral retinoblastoma.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include transcription factor binding.
+RBL1 (RB Transcriptional Corepressor Like 1) is a Protein Coding gene.
+Diseases associated with RBL1 include Retinoblastoma and Bilateral Retinoblastoma.
+Among its related pathways are PI3K-Akt signaling pathway and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding.
 An important paralog of this gene is RBL2.

 UniProtKB/Swiss-Prot for RBL1 Gene

 Key regulator of entry into cell division.
 Directly involved in heterochromatin formation by maintaining overall chromatin structure and, in particular, that of constitutive heterochromatin by stabilizing histone methylation.
-Recruits and targets histone methyltransferases SUV420H1 and SUV420H2, leading to epigenetic transcriptional repression.
+Recruits and targets histone methyltransferases KMT5B and KMT5C, leading to epigenetic transcriptional repression.
 Controls histone H4 Lys-20 trimethylation.
 Probably acts as a transcription repressor by recruiting chromatin-modifying enzymes to promoters.
 Potent inhibitor of E2F-mediated trans-activation.
 Forms a complex with adenovirus E1A and with SV40 large T antigen.
 May bind and modulate functionally certain cellular proteins with which T and E1A compete for pocket binding.
-May act as a tumor suppressor
+May act as a tumor suppressor.